HW-PlayersPatch/Development/ChangeList/Branch Change List.md

-## Balance
+## Balance Changes Since 2.3
-- Resource collectors now take 50% less damage when something kamakazi's into them..
-This allows colls to do more kami damage than they did in 2.3 b9, while preventing 1 coll from killing 1 other coll via kami.
+- Resource Collectors do double the damage (+108% more damage) when kamikazing.
+Resource Collector's kamikazi armour doubled (+52% more armour).
+This allows collectors to do more kamikazi damage to other ships, while still preventing 1 collector from killing another collector via kamakazi.
+-- With 2.3 b9 coll health values, 1 collector can now kill a gravity well via kamakazi just like in hw1c (to counter you just damage the collector so it does less kami damage).
+With 2.4 coll heath values, the GW survives with low health.